-MHRI was founded in 2004 by Heartland Health Outreach, with support and involvement from a number of service and policy organizations.
+MHRI was founded in 2004 by Heartland Alliance Health, with support and involvement from a number of service and policy organizations.

 MHRI currently receives funding from The Chicago Community Trust to provide training and technical assistance to Chicago area permanent supportive housing providers who are committed to adopting a Housing First approach that is based on the philosophy and practice of harm reduction.
 Staff also collaborate with researchers from the Center for Urban Research and Learning at Loyola and at Indiana University who are studying the effects of harm reduction housing on homelessness, mental health, and substance use.